azat-co/fullstack-javascript/chapter2/chapter2.md

 Later, you could copy examples into the `fullstack-javascript` folder as well as create apps in that folder.

-**Tip** Another useful thing is to have the New Terminal at Folder option in Finder on Mac OS X. To enable it, open your System Preferences (you could use Command + Space, a.k.a.
+**Tip** Another useful thing is to have the New Terminal at Folder option in Finder on macOS.
+To enable it, open your System Preferences (you could use Command + Space, a.k.a.
 Spotlight, for it).
 Find Keyboard and click it.
 Open Keyboard Shortcuts and click Services.
 Select the New Terminal at Folder and New Terminal Tab at Folder check boxes.
 Close the window (optional).

 Browsers
 --------